 The EPA is now conducting a cumulative impact study into the current and proposed pressures on the Exmouth Gulf.
 The EPA will consider the values (environmental, social and cultural) as identified under the EP Act.

-The EPA has partnered with the Western Australian Marine Science Institute (WAMSI) to help deliver its strategic advice.
+The EPA has partnered with the Western Australian Marine Science Institution (WAMSI) to help deliver its strategic advice.

 The study involves engagement with stakeholders and the local community and will take into account a number of new and existing potentially significant proposals in and around the Exmouth Gulf.
 It is scheduled for completion by mid 2021.

 Read the January 2021 Fact Sheet here.